nicholasphair/nicholasphair.github.io-v1/pages/altar.md

 story goes Anna put her hand in Luna's crate and she, a normally bashful cat, rubbed up against it.
 She was the one.
 Luna went by many, many names.
-There was Luna, Miss Luna, Lunatic, Looney, Looney Tunes, Tooney, Tuna, Tuna Fish, Fish, Fishy, Toothless (she looked like toothless the dragon) and probably many more.
+There was Luna, Miss Luna, Lunatic, Looney, Looney Tunes, Tooney, Tuna, Tuna Fish, Fish, Fishy, Fish Stick, Toothless (she looked like toothless the dragon) and probably many more.

 Luna was the definition of a therapy cat.
 She always knew when someone